US Department of Energy

 Grant in 2024

-Flawless Photonics, Inc. is a manufacturer of microgravity fiber based in Mountain View, California, founded in 2017.
-The company specializes in creating optical fibers designed for enhanced performance in fiber lasers, sensors, and subsea telecommunications cable systems.
-Its manufacturing machines are specifically optimized for the unique conditions of space travel, making them suitable for installation on private space stations.
-This innovation aims to significantly improve optical fiber-based applications for space agencies.
-The team at Flawless Photonics comprises experts from diverse fields, including aerospace, photonics, software, and logistics, ensuring a robust foundation for the company's growth and development.
+Flawless Photonics, Inc., founded in 2017 and based in Mountain View, California, specializes in the manufacture of microgravity fiber.
+The company focuses on creating optical fibers that enhance fiber lasers, sensors, and subsea telecommunications cable systems.
+Its innovative manufacturing processes are uniquely designed to meet the challenges of space travel, allowing for installation on private space stations.
+This technology aims to significantly improve the performance of existing optical fiber applications, offering substantial advancements for space agencies and commercial enterprises.
+The team at Flawless Photonics comprises experts from diverse fields, including aerospace, optics, software development, and logistics, equipping the organization with the necessary expertise to drive its mission from conception to profitability.

 Xelera Research